 “I’m drinking because I want a drink.
 I don’t NEED a drink I want one”.

 I was consciously saying WANT instead of NEED because if I admitted to needing a drink I was entering dangerous territory.
-That brain-game is commonly called denial but I hate having terms like “in denial” thrown at me so although I pretty much knew that I was “in denial” I resisted mightily owning what that meant.
+That brain-game is commonly called denial, but I’m an out of the box sort of person and I hate having generic terms like in denial thrown at me, so when I was drinking, although I pretty much knew that I was in denial, I resisted owning what that meant.

-It was an easy thing to resist owning because everyone I knew was happy to help.
+It was an easy thing to resist owning the denial because everyone I knew was happy to help me do just that.

 Most of us have had our brains washed since we were children to think that adults NEED a drink and that drinking Empowers adults.
 Adults drink right?